This post was last updated on September 10th, 2020 at 05:16 pm

 - Do you have a feeling that your Pay-TV provider is ripping you off?

-- Furthermore, if you are a traveller who rarely stays at home to enjoy local channels, you can take your tv along with you everywhere you go.
+- Furthermore, if you are a traveler who rarely stays at home to enjoy local channels, you can take your tv along with you everywhere you go.
 Besides, if you travel so often and you are not a commercial driver, it means you are not poor sir/ma.

 - Grab the opportunity you have if you have free access to the unlimited internet.
 I am not encouraging hacking here.
 I will not cause pains and hardship to my brother all in the name of enjoying IPTV.
 However, if you get it on a platter of gold, enjoy it.